 For additional information about the Centre and the stipend please contact:

-The Jacques Loeb Centre for the History and Philosophy of the Life Sciences
+Jacques Loeb Centre for History and Philosophy of, and Critical Dialogues in,

 Prof. Ute Deichmann, Director